-Step 1: Collecting and preparing the data
+Step 1: Collect and prepare the data

-Step 2: Training the model
+Step 2: Train the model

 The prepared data is split into two groups: the training set and the test set.
 The training set is a large portion of your data that’s used to tune your machine learning models to the highest accuracy.

-Step 3: Validating the model
+Step 3: Validate the model

 When you’re ready to select your final data model, the test set is used to evaluate performance and accuracy.

-Step 4: Interpreting the results
+Step 4: Interpret the results

-Review the outcome to find insights, draw conclusions and predict outcomes.
+Review the outcome to find insights, draw conclusions, and predict outcomes.

 What can machine learning do?

 Helpful in identifying cause and effect between variables, regression algorithms create a model from values, which are then used to make a prediction.
-Regression studies help forecast the future, which can help anticipate product demand, predict sales figures or estimate campaign results.
+Regression studies help forecast the future, which can help anticipate product demand, predict sales figures, or estimate campaign results.

 Identify unusual occurrences

 Often used to spot potential risk, anomaly detection algorithms pinpoint data outside anticipated norm.
-Equipment malfunction, structural defect, text errors and instances of fraud are examples of how machine learning can be used to address concern.
+Equipment malfunction, structural defect, text errors, and instances of fraud are examples of how machine learning can be used to address concern.